plotdb/fedep/README.md

  - `name`: module name
  - `browserify`: true/object if browserify this module.
    - if it's an object, the object will be passed to browserify as it's option object.
- - `dir`: subdir to copy in this module. default `dist` if not specified
+ - `dir`: subdir to copy in this module. default the whole module, if not specified
  - `link`: set true to use symlink instead of copying. default false.
    - always false if `browserify` is set to true.